MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       - Proposing potiential tracking methods in sequential video frames.

       Achievements include:
-      - a University Research Project of school level (in process).
+      - a University Research Project of provincial level (in process).

 # Skills
 # Add your own SVG icons to `assets/media/icons/`